-Demonstrate a clear understanding of acting and the performing arts as both, a creative / social, and commercial / economic practice; and of their own potential within it.
+Articulate and show a clear understanding of dance and the performing arts as both a creative / social, and commercial / economic practice, and of their own potential within it.

 Demonstrate knowledge and understanding of the key creative and theoretical concepts and ideas, which underpin and inform acting for the contemporary performer.